Skip to content

 Tales of kings, mysterious mounds and buried treasure guarantee a full day out for the whole family at Sutton Hoo.

 Find out what it’s like to be an archaeologist on the eve of a discovery as you explore Tranmer House, the home of Edith Pretty.
-Build your own models using LEGO® bricks in the Discovery Room, explore the cinema room with images from the world-famous dig and then hop, skip, run and swing your way across the adventure play area.
+Build your own models using LEGO® bricks in the Discovery Room, explore the cinema room with images from the world-famous dig, then get out and about in the great outdoors.

 Feeling peckish?

-King’s River Café will be serving cold drinks, sandwiches, hot meals, homemade scones and cakes and will be open daily until the end of October and then for weekends only.
+King’s River Café will be serving cold drinks, sandwiches, hot meals, homemade scones and cakes.
+It is open every day from 10am-4pm.

 Plan your visit